Minnesota vacation rental tax guide

 The location of your rental is a crucial piece of information for short-term rental tax compliance.
 Your address determines which tax jurisdictions you’re required to report to, which taxes you need to collect, and the appropriate tax rates.

 Use our lodging tax lookup tool to get a rate report specific to your Minnesota rental’s address.
 The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

 Registering with tax authorities

-Before you can begin collecting taxes on your short-term rental in Minnesota, you’re legally required to register for a sales tax account with the Minnesota Department of Revenue.
+Before you can begin collecting taxes on your short-term rental in Minnesota, you’re legally required to register for a sales tax account with the Minnesota Department of Revenue if you rent your property directly to guests without using a short-term rental marketplace such as Airbnb or Vrbo.
 You can register online, and once you’ve registered, you’ll receive instructions on filing your lodging taxes.

 Do I need to form an LLC?

 In Minnesota, you don’t need to form an LLC to register with tax authorities.

 Local short-term rental regulations

 Short-term rental operators in Minnesota should be aware of the local regulations that apply to them, including rules covering:

 - Permits, licenses, and registration